JordanovSJ/VQE/README.md

 # VQE
-### This repository contains a code used to perform classical numerical simulations of molecules with the variational quantum eigensolver (VQE).The purpose of this repository is to be used as a benchmark to test and design iterative VQE protocols (see Ref.
+### This repository contains a code used to perform classical numerical simulations of molecules with the variational quantum eigensolver (VQE).The purpose of this repository is to be used as a benchmark to test and design ADAPT-VQE protocols (see Ref.
 1).

 * An implementation of the VQE is contained in src/vqe_runner.py